 - Divide shredded pork into desired serving sizes (at least one cup each).
 Place each portion on a greased baking sheet (or a baking sheet lined with a silicone mat), and form the shredded pork to fit your bread (circular to fit a bun, oval if you're using a hoagie).
 Cover pork with provolone cheese.
 Broil on low for a few minutes, until cheese is browning and bubbling.

 - Remove from oven and use a large spatula to transfer each pile of pork directly onto the bottom buns.
-Serve hot with au jus on the side.
+Serve hot with remaining liquids as au jus on the side.